aprossi/dahs-docker/README.md

 # gavo-docker

-This is an attempt to make a working (for teaching/training purposes) installation of [USGS ISIS3](https://isis.astrogeology.usgs.gov) on docker, with a stripped-down set of data (full size of binaries, libraries and, mostly, data exceeds 300 GB!).
+This is an attempt to make a working (for teaching/training purposes) installation of GAVO/DAHS on docker, based on the tutorial on https://voparis-confluence.obspm.fr/pages/viewpage.action?pageId=560675

-The image is based on Debian 8.2 but different distributions should be easy to achieve, as long as suppoted on [USGS ISIS3](https://isis.astrogeology.usgs.gov/documents/InstallGuide/index.html).
+The image is based on Debian 8.2.

 # build